 Figure 3 - Soil geochemistry results highlighting fault control of the strong anomalies, IGO-Encounter 'Yeneena' JV

-On the tenements subject to the earn-in and JV with Metals X, IGO is targeting Nifty style copper (cobalt) mineralisation that occurs at structurally controlled, sandstone-shale contacts and other favourable tectono-stratigraphic settings.
-Application of a new generation of airborne EM technology has been instrumental in mapping these key geological attributes and a relogging project of historical drill core also aims to provide a better understanding of basin structure, stratigraphy, and alteration halos.
+On the tenements subject to the earn-in and JV with Cyprium, IGO is targeting Nifty-style copper (cobalt) mineralisation that occurs at structurally controlled, sandstone-shale/carbonate contacts and other favourable tectono-stratigraphic settings.
+Application of a new generation airborne EM technology has been instrumental in mapping these key geological attributes and a relogging project of historical drill cores also aims to provide a better understanding of basin structure, stratigraphy, and alteration halos.

-SkyTEM airborne EM data over two of Metals X tenements has been successfully processed to highlight numerous basin-bounding and relay fault structures, together with a fold structure, through transported cover up to several tens of metres thick (Figure 4).
+SkyTEM airborne EM data over two Cyprium JV tenements has been successfully processed to highlight numerous basin-bounding and relay fault structures, together with a fold structure, through transported cover up to several tens of metres thick (Figure 4).
 The fold shapes are interpreted by IGO to represent conductive beds within the Broadhurst Formation with a geometry that can be followed in depth slices up to 300m deep.
-Intersections of the faults with the fold limbs and axial planes represent first order targets for copper-cobalt mineralisation, and the aim is to drill test these targets during FY21 and FY22.
+Intersections of the faults with the fold limbs and axial planes represent first order targets for copper-cobalt mineralisation.

 Figure 4 - Imaged SkyTEM data: depth slice at 180m depth showing folded conductive beds with fold axis trace, cut by linear fault structure, hosted within the Broadhurst Formation

 The tenements that are subject to the IGO and Antipa Minerals Earn-in and JV Agreement host similar structural, host-rock and intrusion-related sediment-hosted copper-gold mineralisation as Telfer.
 IGO’s and Antipa’s planned work programs are targeting mineralisation like that found at Telfer and Winu (Figure 5).
-This joint venture includes the 20km long Reaper-Arbol trend, which includes the Reaper, Poblano and Serrano prospects, which all occur within a 1.8km-long by 500m-wide NNW-trending zone.
-Wide-spaced RC drilling in 2019 identified mineralisation that included 4m grading 1g/t Au and 0.23% Cu (from 194m downhole) in quartz-sulphide veined metasediments2.
+This joint venture includes the 20km long Reaper-Arbol trend, which includes the Reaper, Poblano and Serrano prospects, which all occur within a 1.8km-long by 500m-wide NNW-trending mineralised zone.
+Wide-spaced RC drilling in 2019 identified mineralisation that included 4m grading 1g/t Au and 0.23% Cu (from 194m downhole) in quartz-sulphide veined metasediments.
 The mineralisation is under shallow cover (10-23m thick) and is open in all directions.
 A coincident magnetostratigraphic unit extends 14km northwards along strike of the Rio Tinto-Antipa GAIP20-01 target (AZY ASX release; 20 August 2020).
-An air core drilling program designed to define the extent of the Reaper-Poblano-Serrano mineralisation is planned for completion in FY21.
+Air core drilling and multi-element fine-fraction soil programs across key areas of interest remain underway with planned completion in FY22.

 Figure 5 - IGO-Antipa Earn-in JV tenements on 1/2VD aeromagnetic image (background), and showing how the prospects across the region are located on magnetostratigraphic-fault contact

-IGO is bringing new cutting-edge exploration methodologies to underexplored areas of the Paterson Province which IGO considers have outstanding exploration potential for further Tier-1 sediment-hosted copper-cobalt and intrusion-related copper-gold polymetallic deposits.
-Through its earn-in and joint venture agreements with Encounter Resources, Metals X and Antipa Minerals, IGO intends to invest up to A$77M over the next six years to deliver more discoveries from this re-emerging province.
+IGO is bringing new cutting-edge exploration methodologies to underexplored areas of the Paterson Province which IGO considers having outstanding exploration potential for further Tier-1 sediment-hosted copper-cobalt and intrusion-related copper-gold polymetallic deposits.
+Through its earn-in and joint venture agreements with Encounter Resources, Cyprium Metals and Antipa Minerals, IGO intends to invest enduringly in exploration to deliver more discoveries from this re-emerging province.

 1 ASX Announcements, Encounter Resources, 15 July 2014 (“Additional High Grade Copper at BM1), 30 January 2015 (Quarterly Activities Report), 2 March 2017 (Cobalt Opportunities Identified at Yeneena)